1. INTRODUCTION.

 5. CHAPTER TREASURER.

-- b.
-Immediately after opening an account for the chapter, the Treasurer shall complete USAWOA Form 400-3R, Record of Checking account ((available at www.usawoa.org/downloads.htm#forms), reflecting with what facility an account had been established and forwards same to region and National Headquarters.
+2. Immediately after opening an account for the chapter, the Treasurer shall complete USAWOA Form 300-15, Record of Checking account ((available at www.usawoa.org/downloads.htm#forms), reflecting with what facility an account had been established and forwards same to region and National Headquarters.

-- f.
-A group tax ruling received from IRS requires the Treasurer to file an annual financial report with USAWOA Headquarters prior to March 15th of each year.
+6. Required to file an annual financial report with USAWOA Headquarters prior to March 15th of each year based on a group tax ruling received from the IRS.

 6. FILES AND RECORDS.